25 to Watch – catching up with Leadership Network member Millie Morgan

 She then reconnected with Brad Olsen, a fellow 25 to Watch alum and Leadership Network member, at the Leadership Network Otago History Hui in 2022.
 “That Otago hui spurred me back into action — into wanting to be part of the New Zealand-China relationship again”, Millie says.

-Since then, Millie has been navigating how these passions all meld together — combining her passion for the New Zealand primary sector, the NZ-China trade relationship, and her law background.
+Since then, Millie has been navigating how these passions all meld together—combining her passion for the New Zealand primary sector, the New Zealand-China trade relationship, and her law background.

 Changing trends in China: implications for NZ - read Millie and Brad's report on their China visit